EvoCatalysis/evocatalysis.github.io/join/index.md

 If you are interested in our research, you are encouraged to send an inquiry and CV to [wenjunxie@ufl.edu](mailto:wenjunxie@ufl.edu).

-### Graduate student
+### Undergraduate student
-Applications for the [PhD program](https://graduateeducation.pharmacy.ufl.edu/prospective-students/application-process/) at the College of Pharmacy are open until December 1st.
-We offer full scholarships, and there is no need for students to take up TA positions.
-GRE is not necessary.

-We welcome students for both **computational and wet-lab** research positions.

-If you are interested in our research, please reach out to [wenjunxie@ufl.edu](mailto:wenjunxie@ufl.edu).
+We welcome undergraduate students from various backgrounds to join us to explore exciting science.

 ### Research assistant
 We welcome research assistants, particularly master students from UF majoring in computer science, chemical engineering, bioengineering, and related fields.

-### Undergraduate student
-We have opportunities available for undergraduate research.
-Please join us to do exciting science.
 {% include section.html %}